Jtaylorthegreat/Random_C-_Projects/README.md

 mysql-stress-test.cpp:

-		Basic program to create a large number of commits to a database for a set amount of time
+		Basic program to create a large number of commits to a database for a set amount of time.
+Requires mysql-connector-c++ package